mksystemsit/ctf-cheat-sheet/README.md

 ## Mobile (Android/iOS)

-Decompiling application using APKtool is always good, but it won't give you a clear or redable output.
-Getting a JAVA decomplied output is really helpfull.
-You can use Skylot's Jadx to decompile application into java and use its GUI for complete understanding of Android application.
+Decompiling application using APKtool is always good, but it won't give you a clear or readable output.
+Getting a JAVA decomplied output is really helpful.
+You can use Skylot's Jadx to decompile application into Java and use its GUI for complete understanding of Android application.

 ### Tools